 The first volume covers a period of approximately 375 years, from the origins of the Roman coinage in the Republican period down to the violent end of the second Imperial dynasty, the Flavian, in AD 96.
 The second covers the following 139 years, from the first of the Adoptive Emperors (Nerva, A.D.
 96-8) to the end of the Severan Dynasty in A.D.
 235; Volume III spans the half-century down to the death of Carinus (A.D.
 285); while Volume IV extends the coverage down to death of the first Christian emperor, Constantine the Great, in A.D.
 337. The fifth volume will conclude the series with coverage down to the death of the eastern emperor Zeno in A.D.
 491.

 Volume I contains a listing of almost 3,000 coin types, a considerable proportion of them illustrated.
-Copies of the first four volumes are now available for ordering.
-Volume V is in preparation.
+Copies of all five volumes are now available for ordering.

 Price $90.00 plus $13.00 postage & handling (domestic orders) or $25.00 (abroad).